HarunYOzturk/StringMatching/my_journey.md

-# Project Journey: String Matching Algorithms
+# Project Journey: String Matching Algorithms Analysis

 ## 1. Introduction
-In this project, our objective was to implement and compare string matching algorithms, specifically Boyer-Moore and our custom design named "GoCrazy". [cite_start]We also aimed to develop a smart Pre-analysis strategy to select the most efficient algorithm dynamically based on the input characteristics[cite: 7].
+In this bonus project, our primary objective was to implement and compare string matching algorithms. specifically focusing on Boyer-Moore and our custom hybrid design named "GoCrazy".
+Furthermore, we aimed to develop an intelligent Pre-analysis strategy to dynamically select the most efficient algorithm based on the text and pattern characteristics.

-## 2. Our Research & Algorithm Design
+## 2. Algorithm Design & Implementation

 ### Boyer-Moore Implementation
-We focused on optimizing the standard Boyer-Moore algorithm. [cite_start]Standard versions often use fixed-size arrays which can crash with multi-byte characters, or HashMaps which introduce heavy startup overhead[cite: 10, 11].
+We implemented an optimized version of the Boyer-Moore algorithm.
+Standard implementations often rely on `int[256]` arrays or HashMaps.
+* **The Problem:** HashMaps introduced heavy startup overhead (~40µs), and standard arrays risked crashing with Unicode/multi-byte characters.
-* [cite_start]**Optimization:** We utilized a Collision-Tolerant Array Strategy using a fixed-size `int[256]` array paired with bitwise masking `(char & 0xFF)`[cite: 13, 14].
+* **Our Solution:** We adopted a **Collision-Tolerant Array Strategy** using a fixed-size array paired with bitwise masking `(char & 0xFF)`.
+This minimized startup time while maintaining safety for all character types.
-* [cite_start]**Result:** This approach removed allocation overhead, significantly cutting startup time while remaining safe for Unicode characters[cite: 15, 16].

 ### The "GoCrazy" Algorithm (Adaptive Horspool++)
-[cite_start]Our custom algorithm, GoCrazy, is a hybrid built around Horspool's skip table with specific performance tweaks[cite: 18].
+"GoCrazy" is our custom hybrid algorithm designed to balance speed and complexity.
-* [cite_start]**Mechanism:** It scans right-to-left like Boyer-Moore but focuses on the Bad Character rule to reduce complexity[cite: 22].
+* **Design:** It is built around Horspool’s skip table but optimized with Sunday’s algorithm concepts.
+It scans right-to-left but drops the complex Good Suffix rule of Boyer-Moore, focusing instead on the Bad Character rule.
-* [cite_start]**Optimization:** It caches the pattern's last character before the loop to avoid repeated lookups and uses a shift logic inspired by Sunday's algorithm[cite: 23, 26].
+* **Optimization:** We cache the pattern's last character before the loop and check the last character in the window first.
+If it doesn't match, we skip ahead immediately.
-* [cite_start]**Use Case:** It proved to be the clear winner for medium-to-large inputs, outperforming Boyer-Moore in tests like "Very Long Text" (8.158 µs vs 12.679 µs)[cite: 60, 61].
+* **Performance:** This algorithm proved to be the winner for medium-to-large inputs, significantly outperforming standard Boyer-Moore in "Very Long Text" scenarios.

 ### Pre-Analysis Strategy
-[cite_start]Our strategy follows the philosophy that "simple beats clever"[cite: 33].
+Our strategy is built on the realization that "simple beats clever" for small inputs.
-* [cite_start]**Naive:** Selected for tiny patterns or short texts (<500 chars) because the overhead of building tables in advanced algorithms is costlier than a simple scan[cite: 36, 54].
+* **Naive:** We default to Naive for short texts (<500 chars) or tiny patterns because the overhead of building skip tables outweighs the benefits.
-* [cite_start]**KMP:** Triggered for repetitive patterns (e.g., "ABCABC") where the prefix table provides a mathematical advantage[cite: 39, 40].
+* **KMP:** Triggered specifically for repetitive patterns (e.g., "ABCABC") where its prefix table offers a mathematical advantage.
-* [cite_start]**GoCrazy/Boyer-Moore:** Used for large texts and huge alphabets where the skip-table preparation pays off[cite: 46, 47].
+* **GoCrazy:** Selected for large texts and complex alphabets where the preprocessing cost is justified by the speed of skipping.

-## 3. The Journey
+## 3. Our Journey

 ### Motivation
-Our journey began after a difficult lab exam where many students struggled. [cite_start]To avoid repeating this in the midterm, we decided to deeply study string matching algorithms and implement them from scratch[cite: 338].
+Our motivation started after a challenging Lab Exam where many students, including us, struggled.
+To ensure we wouldn't face the same difficulty in the upcoming midterm, we decided to implement these algorithms from scratch to fully understand the logic behind them.

-### Challenges & Iterations
+### Challenges and Iterations
-* **The HashMap Trap:** Initially, we implemented our GoCrazy algorithm using `HashMap`, `ArrayList`, and `HashSet`. [cite_start]While theoretically correct, we realized this was extremely costly in terms of space and time due to object overhead[cite: 341].
+* **The HashMap Mistake:** Initially, we implemented the GoCrazy algorithm using `HashMap`, `ArrayList`, and `HashSet`.
+While the logic was correct, the performance was poor due to high memory and time costs.
-* **The Pivot:** We refactored the code to use primitive `int[256]` arrays. [cite_start]This change resulted in a massive performance boost, especially on older processors[cite: 342, 69].
+* **The Optimization:** We refactored the entire code to use primitive `int` arrays and modulo operations.
+This simple change provided a massive performance boost, especially on standard processors.

-### The "Aha!"
-Moment
+### The Turning Point
-During the Pre-analysis phase, we were confused because the Naive algorithm kept winning in our initial test cases. [cite_start]We thought our analysis was flawed[cite: 345].
-After consulting with Mr. Öztürk, we realized we needed to consider a broader range of edge cases (different lengths, patterns) rather than just the provided tests. [cite_start]This feedback allowed us to design a more robust selection strategy[cite: 346, 347].
+During the Pre-analysis phase, we were initially confused because the Naive algorithm kept winning in the provided test cases.
+We thought our advanced algorithms were broken.
+However, after consulting with **Mr. Öztürk**, we realized we needed to think beyond the provided test cases and consider edge cases like very long texts or specific alphabets.
+This feedback was crucial in refining our final selector logic.

-## 4. LLM & AI Usage
+## 4. LLM & Research Resources
-We utilized Large Language Models to assist in optimizing our code and strategy:
+We utilized AI tools to assist in code refactoring and complexity analysis, ensuring our "journey" text and code comments were clear.
-* [cite_start]**Gemini 3 Pro:** Used for code refactoring, specifically helping us transition from HashMaps to efficient array structures and analyzing complexity[cite: 343, 352].
+* **Gemini 3 Pro:** Used for optimizing the `GoCrazy` algorithm and transitioning from HashMaps to arrays.
-* [cite_start]**Claude Sonnet 4.5:** Assisted in the comparative analysis of search algorithms and helped design the logic for our Pre-analysis technique[cite: 348, 353].
+* **Claude Sonnet 4.5:** Assisted in designing the Pre-analysis decision tree and comparing theoretical performance vs. actual results.

 ## 5. References
 1. Öztürk, M. and Nar, F. (2025).
 CENG303 Algorithm Analysis Lecture Contents.
-2. Google.
-(2025).
-Gemini 3 Pro.
-3. Anthropic.
-(2025).
-Claude Sonnet 4.5.
-4. GeeksforGeeks.
+2. GeeksforGeeks.
 (2024).
 Boyer Moore Algorithm for Pattern Searching.
-5. Encora Insights. (n.d.).
+3. Encora Insights. (n.d.).
 The Boyer-Moore-Horspool Algorithm.

 ---
 **Students:**